MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-purchase-and-sales-qty.md

 ---
 title: Purchase and Sales Quantity (Power BI report)
-description: The Purchase and Sales Quantity highlights the purchase and sales quantities for an organization.
+description: The Purchase and Sales Quantity report shows purchase and sales quantities for an organization.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: